aluttik/go-crossplane/README.md

 # go-crossplane
-A Go port of the NGINX config/JSON converter [crossplane](https://github.com/nginxinc/crossplane).
+An unofficial Go port of the NGINX config/JSON converter [crossplane](https://github.com/nginxinc/crossplane).

 ## Parse
 This is an example that takes a path to an NGINX config file, converts it to JSON, and prints the result to stdout.